Tauri App: One Frontend Codebase for Native and Web

 Final Takeaway

-• native Tauri builds use the real Rust-backed path
+- native builds use the real Rust-backed path

-• the app still talks to the same plugin API it was already built around
+- the rest of the app keeps talking to the same plugin API